Chapter 28 : Running and Hypocrites

 “Yeah, and for that reason, I’m going to carry you down the rest of the stairs,” George ignores my protests as he swings me into his arms and carries me down the remainder of the stairs.
 He puts me down at the bottom to pull open the door to let us out of the stair well.

-He sticks close to my side, his arm under mine and holding my hand to support some of my weight so the limp isn’t quite so prominent.
-I can tell he’s watching me closely to be sure I can handle at least this much walking and I try hard to keep my face relaxed.
+He sticks close to my side, his arm hovering me as I limp along next to him.
+I can tell he’s watching me closely to be sure I can handle walking and I try hard to keep my face relaxed.

 “We have everyone?”
 Wood asks as George and I finally make it to the back edge of the group.
 He looks around and sees a few head nods and takes that as his signal to start.

 “Okay, I don’t want to hold everyone up for very long.
 It’s cold out here and I’m sure we all have better things to do than stand here.
 So.
 Good practice.
 We have to get focused better at the beginning of practice because there is too much screwing around.
 If you all wanna get done with practice and get out in a timely manner, the time wasting has to stop.”